-Note: The normal line of medical therapy is:
+Note: The standard line of medical therapy is:

-- 1. Drysol, then botox or topical glycopyrronium for axillary hyperhidrosis - 2.
-Drysol, then iontophoresis for palmoplantar hyperhidrosis - 3.
-Other treatments are third-line therapies (iontophoresis and surgery for axillary hyperhidrosis, and Botox and surgery for palmoplantar hyperhidrosis). - IV.
-There is insufficient evidence in published peer-reviewed literature to support all other treatments for hyperhidrosis, including, but not limited to, microwave therapy, or liposuction as the sole method of removing axillary sweat glands.
+- 1. Drysol, then Botox or topical glycopyrronium for axillary hyperhidrosis; - 2.
+Drysol, then iontophoresis for palmoplantar hyperhidrosis; - 3.
+Third-line therapies such as iontophoresis and surgery for axillary hyperhidrosis, and Botox and surgery for palmoplantar hyperhidrosis. - IV.
+There is insufficient evidence in the published peer reviewed literature to support all other treatments for hyperhidrosis, including, but not limited to, microwave therapy, or liposuction as the sole method of removing axillary sweat glands.